The University prohibits hazing by individuals or groups and defines it as follows:

 a sense of identity and commitment within an organization/group/team.
-Students should check with Student Activities, Academic and Community Conduct, Athletic Department, and/or Public Safety and Police Services if there is any question(s) about what constitutes what constitutes hazing or any initiation/pledging/new member requirements.
+Students should check with Student Leadership & Involvement, Academic and Community Conduct, Athletic Department, and/or Public Safety and Police Services if there is any question(s) about what constitutes hazing or any initiation/pledging/new member requirements.